Ak4shi/Joker/README.md

  an anime/mythical trading card bot WIP

 ### What does it do?
-It offers an alternative to Karuta
+It offers an alternative to Karuta with more than just anime themes

 ### TO DO
 - add burning